 This can be achieved either manually or automatically.
 Two channels are required to be selected for the Radio Hub to RCC communication path and two separate channels for the Device to each RCC communication path.
 It is not possible to select the same channels for these communication paths.
 When selecting the wireless channels, one channel must be from the Low Band range and the other must be from the High Band range.
 This will ensure a minimum of 100 KHz spacing between channels.
 The Radio Channels used to communicate between the Radio Hub and the RCCs are factory set.
 It is however recommended that it is reconfigured to suit the sites environment.
 This must be performed before any RCCs are also factory set.
 It is however recommended that it is reconfigured to suit the sites environment.
-This must be performed before any devices are added to the system.
+This must be performed before any the RCCs are also factory set.
+It is however recommended that it is reconfigured before any devices are added to the system.
 An example of channel allocation is shown in the next section.

-Front Display Radio Channels
+Front Display 6 Radio Channels